 Forms: wouldn’t it be nice if they were much simpler?

-Private practice is a funny thing, because we go into it expecting to be independent therapists but actually become independent businesspeople whose business is doing therapy.
+Private practice as a mental health professional is a funny thing.
+We go into it expecting to be independent therapists but actually become independent businesspeople whose business is doing therapy.
 So we spend time trying to figure out how to get all the logistics of business nailed down and out of the way so we can do what we care about: therapy.

 To that end, we’ve come up with a list of sources where you can get some help with those forms — at least the HIPAA-related ones.
 And at least the ones you need when therapy begins.

 This list is the culmination of numerous answers to questions that start with, “Where can I get a…?”

 Notice of Privacy Practices (“The HIPAA Form” For Mental Health Professionals)

 Most of us already have a “HIPAA form,” more formally known as a “Notice of Privacy Practices.”
 What many of us don’t have, however, is an NPP form that reflects our own practice’s policies around privacy, or a form that reflects our state laws.

 The NPP should reflect not only the privacy practices that HIPAA requires but also the privacy practices that you employ.
 Privacy practices are things like what information you’ll disclose about clients, when, and to whom.
 Not everyone does this the same way and not every state has the same laws around it.
 That is why Person-Centered Tech has never released a sample NPP of our own making.